 \section{Method}

 In this section, we describe the details of our framework (see illustration in \cref{fig:overview}).
-We define shapes using a sequence of closed cross-sectional loops (\cref{sec:loop-repr}) and build a generative architecture for learning distributions of shapes using this representation (\cref{sec:enc-dec-arch}). \rhc{TODO: update this. to reflect new structure} \rhc{woudl be nice here to talk about the system, similar to the level of the overview figure. the flow of information at a high-level (and references to the sections) }
+We define shapes using a sequence of closed cross-sectional loops (\cref{sec:loop-repr}) and build a generative architecture for learning distributions of shapes using this representation (\cref{sec:enc-dec-arch}).